X

 The Rental Housing Invoice Portal is used to collect compliance monitoring fees.
 The payment portal provides options to set up a free, one-time direct draft from a banking account or charge to a credit card (for an additional 3% transaction fee).
 Virginia Housing uses a banking provider; no account information will be stored after the transaction is complete.
 The payment portal can accept invoices for multiple projects in one transaction and provides an immediate email confirmation.

-To access the Electronic Invoice Payment Portal, scroll to the top of this webpage, click "Login" in the top right corner, and select "Rental Housing Invoice Portal."
-Review the Rental Housing Invoice Portal Instructions for guidance.
+To access the Rental Housing Invoice Portal, scroll to the top of this webpage, click "Login" in the top right corner, and select "Rental Housing Invoice Portal."
+Review the Rental Housing Invoice Portal Instructions or watch the Rental Housing Invoice Portal Tutorial video for guidance.

 Average Income Test (AIT) Annual Reporting